Courses

 CONCRETE FORMING

-In this course, participants learn the fundamentals of forming for concrete placement.
+Participants learn the fundamentals of forming for concrete placement.
 The curriculum covers the following topics:

-- Types of forming systems: Focus on different formwork material options, such as timber, steel, and pre-fabricated systems, along with their advantages and limitations.
+- Types of forming systems: Focus on different formwork material options, such as timber, steel, and prefabricated systems, along with their advantages and limitations.

 - Formwork design: Understand the factors affecting formwork design, including load-carrying capacity, concrete pressure, and deflection limits.